 Activities so that you can meet others in a similar situation and have fun!

-Putting you in touch with other young people so that you can start to make friends with other people with CHD.
+Putting you in touch with other young people so that you can make connections with other people in your situation.

 Support if you are an inpatient and at outpatient clinics